MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 - First, you should decide whether you wish to:
   - Save your measure as an attribute within one of your existing entities - than you should choose the **Profile Attribute** option
   - Or create a new entitiy around your measure

 - 2.If decided to save the measure as an entity, you should also decide whether to:
   - Create the measure on the basis of field/s from the Customer Profile entity - which corresponds to the **Profile Measure** option
   - Or create it on the basis of another ingested entity - which corresponds to the **Business Measure**

+Also note that your choice at this point will affect the number of dimensions supported for your measure. **Dimension** is...
+You will choose your dimensions in step 4 when we will summarize our measure.
+- Profile attribute and Profile Measure are limited to a single dimension
+- Business Measure, on the other end, supports multiple dimensions

 In the next three sub-sections we will explore the steps you should complete in order to define your measure.